 Lynn Boecler is Senior Director of Pharmacy Services at Evanston Hospital.
 She has been at NorthShore since 1995.
-She is currently responsible for the services and operations of the pharmacy departments at Evanston and Skokie Hospitals.
-She is also responsible for corporate-wide services including our Medication Safety Program and Pharmacy Informatics.
-She earned her Pharm.D. from the University of Illinois and completed her Administrative Specialty Residency and Masters Degree in Hospital Pharmacy Administration at the University of Wisconsin.
+She is currently responsible for corporate-wide services including our Medication Safety Program, Pharmacy Informatics, and Quality.
+She earned her PharmD from the University of Illinois and completed her Administrative Specialty Residency and Masters Degree in Hospital Pharmacy Administration at the University of Wisconsin.
 She has past experience as a staff pharmacist, clinical pharmacist, Residency Program Director, Assistant Director and Director of Clinical Pharmacy Services.
 She is the Residency Program Director for the Pharmacy Informatics PGY2.

-George Carro is the Senior Director of Oncology Pharmacy Services and the Director of Oncology Research at NorthShore University HelathSystem.
+George Carro is the Senior Director of Oncology Pharmacy Services and the Director of Oncology Research at NorthShore University HealthSystem.
 He oversees all aspects of the oncology pharmacy services, and oncology research operations across all 3 NorthShore sites.
 He started the oncology residency program at Evanston Hospital and is the program director.
 George attended the University Of Illinois College Of Pharmacy, received an MS from DePaul University, and is a Board Certified Oncology Pharmacist (BCOP).
-He is also involved in oncology research and has served as the Eastern Coopertive Oncology Group Pharmacy Chair for several years.
+He is also involved in oncology research and has served as the Eastern Cooperative Oncology Group Pharmacy Chair for several years.
+Currently, George serves as a member of the Board of Directors for Hematology/Oncology Pharmacy Association (HOPA).
 George is passionate about providing proper pain management and antiemetic therapy in cancer patients.

-Carol Heunisch is a Pharmacy Manager at Skokie Hospital and provides clinical services for multiple patient care areas.
-She is responsible for all aspects of pharmacy operations at Skokie Hospital, and has corporate responsibility for clinical and anticoagulation services.
+Carol Heunisch is a Pharmacy Director over Glenbrook and Skokie Hospitals and provides clinical services for multiple patient care areas.
+She is responsible for all aspects of pharmacy operations at both Glenbrook and Skokie Hospital, and has corporate responsibility for clinical and anticoagulation services.
 Additionally, she serves as coordinator of the Pharmacy & Therapeutics Committee.
 She is the preceptor for the drug information/drug policy longitudinal rotation.
 Carol received her BS and PharmD from the University of Illinois and is a Board Certified Pharmacotherapy Specialist (BCPS).